jestjs/jest/docs/en/ExpectAPI.md

 ### `.toContainEqual(item)`

-Use `.toContainEqual` when you want to check that an item is in a list.
+Use `.toContainEqual` when you want to check that an item with a specific structure and values is contained in an array.
-For testing the items in the list, this  matcher recursively checks the equality of all fields, rather than checking for object identity.
+For testing the items in the array, this matcher recursively checks the equality of all fields, rather than checking for object identity.

 ```js
 describe('my beverage', () => {